 Emerging technologies are fundamentally changing the way we manage and apply knowledge.
-In addition, healthcare organizations must meet the challenges of the HITECH Act and Meaningful Use, HIPAA changes, as well as regulatory influences such as The Joint Commission and IOM.
+In addition, healthcare organizations must meet the challenges of the HITECH Act and HIPAA, as well as regulatory influences.
 As a result, the need for trained healthcare informaticians has increased dramatically over the last few years.
-In order to appropriately select and use technology to improve healthcare and to meet the requirements of regulating bodies, health informatics professionals need training in the use informatics concepts and methodologies.
+In order to appropriately select and use technology to improve healthcare and to meet the requirements of regulating bodies, health informatics professionals need training in the use of informatics concepts and methodologies.

 - A cumulative grade-point average (GPA) of at least a 3.0 on a 4.0 scale.

 - Applicants, who are not native speakers of English, whether domestic or international, must demonstrate they meet the Minimum English Proficiency Requirement.